 Some of the most important lessons in life happen outside of the classroom.

-Howl offers unique learning experiences that support high school aged students and the educators who work with them to see the world through a different lens, appreciate its complexity, and understand the diversity of paths available to them.
+Howl offers unique land-based learning experiences that support high school students (grades 10-12) from across Turtle Island to see the world through a different lens, appreciate its complexity, and understand the diversity of paths available to them.

 Program Offerings & Opportunities

-Howl offers custom land-based field school programs for high school classes across various subjects.
+Howl offers custom land-based experiential programs for high school groups.
 These programs help students develop a deep understanding of the interconnectedness of the natural world.
-If you're interested in collaborating on a custom program at one of our locations (Rockies, Maritimes, Yukon), we'd love to hear from you!

 Get in touch